Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 Challenge yourself to share daily across multiple platforms.
 For example, Monday could be a Facebook share, while Tuesday could be a fun Instagram post!
 This ensures you're not over sharing on one platform.
 See: How to Share on Other Social Media Sites

-The best way to engage your supporters to build and maintain donation activity is to post frequent updates on your GoFundMe.
+The best way to engage your supporters and maintain donation activity is to post frequent updates, which are sent to existing donors and followers of your GoFundMe.
 This allows you to share your progress with your community, keep them interested in your GoFundMe, and encourages them to continue promoting your fundraiser online.
 A compelling update can include any of the following: a thank you to your supporters, a personal story or quote related to the situation, any recent news, and photos or videos.
-See: How to Use Updates: The Key to Success
+Learn more about posting updates in our Help Center article.

 Don’t forget to thank all of your donors for their support!
 Showing appreciation and gratitude for your donor’s support is a key part of fundraising.